-Unlike a normal corporate job, development coordinators at NGOs are required to possess a wide range of professional and soft skills in order to be successful in the human rights sector.
+Development coordinators at NGOs are required to possess a wide range of professional and soft skills in order to be successful.
 Acting as the backbone for many activities and projects, development coordinators are a central figure in all aspects of human rights advocacy, from managing fundraising efforts to promoting a healthy work environment.
 Here are 10 skills a development coordinator will need in their day-to-day jobs:

 #1 Project Management